What is data completeness?

 - Data load type (incremental or initial load)

-Three practical methods of measuring data completeness are implemented in Behaviour Analytics as follows:
+Three practical methods of measuring data completeness are implemented in behavior analytics as follows:

 Daily Analysis

-When you set the aggregation level to daily or hourly or a specific hour in a day with incremental data load, the model considers the data for a day and calculates the completeness using the formula.
+When you set the aggregation level to daily, hourly, or a specific hour in a day with incremental data load, the model considers the data for a day and calculates the completeness using the formula.

 Completeness = (Ceiling Hour of the event / 24) * 100